mattbrailsford/umbraco-fluidity/docs/_pages/02-api-04-collections.md

 #### AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, string nameSingular, string namePlural, Lambda collectionConfig = null) *: FluidityCollectionConfig&lt;TEntityType&gt;*
 {: .signature}

-Adds a collection to the given container with the given names and a default icons.
+Adds a collection to the given container with the given names and default icons.
 An ID property accessor expression is required so that Fluidity knows which property is the ID property.

 ````csharp
 // Example